mla/text-forge/README.md

 Specifies a layout template to apply.
 Defaults to none.

-If defined, the layout template is applied after the primary template is generated.
+If defined, the layout template is applied after the primary template has been generated.
 The layout template may then "wrap" the primary template with additional content.

 For example, rather than have each template ["include"](#include) a separate header